 No Surprise here.
 Farmer’s sinks have been one of the most requested kitchen items of the last couple of years – and we couldn’t be happier about it.
 These large sinks pair function with style – you can’t go wrong installing one of these in your new kitchen.
 The sink in this Newport kitchen remodel below is the perfect example.
 Expect to see more customization in farmer’s sinks coming up in 2020, new colors (like matte black or copper), textures, and custom printed patterns.

 If your space allows it, your master bathroom is not complete without a walk-in shower.
 This luxurious feature is a beautiful focal point for the room.
-Not only do these showers look better (check out the beautiful East Side of Providence master bath), but they are more practical for those with accessibility concerns.
+Not only do these showers look better, but they are more practical for those with accessibility concerns.
 With no ledge to step over and enough room for a bench seat (like in the East Greenwich master bath), these showers are the ultimate universal design.